Muhomorik/csharp-ddd-ai-project-creator/onboarding_guide.md

     };
 });
 ```

-If you’re not using NLog, replace the GetLogger call with your logging library’s factory.
+If you're not using NLog, replace the GetLogger call with your logging library's factory.

-#### 2) ViewModels
+##### 2. ViewModels

 - Register all classes ending with ViewModel as self (or interfaces), defaulting to transient (new instance per resolve).
 - Ensure any constructor parameter of type IScheduler (Rx) receives DispatcherScheduler.Current so UI subscriptions marshal correctly.

 ```csharp
 builder.RegisterAssemblyTypes(ThisAssembly)
     .Where(t => t.Name.EndsWith("ViewModel"))